samiahayat/First-React-App/README.md

-# First-React-App
+#🚀 My First React App

-I developed my first React application to learn the fundamentals of modern frontend development, including components, props, and state management.
-I used JavaScript (ES6+), React.js, HTML5, and CSS/Bootstrap to build an interactive user interface.
-This project also gave me hands-on experience with Node.js
+This project is my first React application, developed to explore and understand the fundamentals of modern frontend development.
+It demonstrates the use of reusable components, props, and state management to build a dynamic and interactive user interface.
+The application is structured to follow best practices, making it scalable and easy to maintain.

+🛠️ Technologies Used
+JavaScript (ES6+)
+React.js
+HTML5
+CSS3 / Bootstrap
+Node.js & npm
+📚 Key Features
+Component-based architecture for better code organization Dynamic UI updates using React state
+Event handling for user interactions
+Responsive design for better user experience
+🎯 Learning Outcomes

+Through this project, I gained practical experience in:

+Building and structuring React applications
+Managing state and passing data using props
+Handling user input and events
+Using npm to manage dependencies and run development servers ▶️ Getting Started

+To run this project locally:

+npm install
+npm run dev